patrick-kidger/equinox/docs/api/debug.md

 ::: equinox.debug.inspect_dce

----
+## Runtime errors

-If you are getting a runtime error from [`equinox.error_if`][] -- this is often a terrifying-looking error messaging including something like `jaxlib.xla_extension.XlaRuntimeError: INTERNAL: Generated function failed: CpuCallback error: RuntimeError:` -- then you can control the on-error behaviour via the environment variable `EQX_ON_ERROR`.
+If you are getting a runtime error from [`equinox.error_if`][], then you can control the on-error behaviour via the environment variable `EQX_ON_ERROR`.
+If ran from `jax.jit` then this will be a long error message starting `jaxlib.xla_extension.XlaRuntimeError: INTERNAL: Generated function failed: CpuCallback error: RuntimeError: ...`; if ran from `eqx.filter_jit` then some of the extra boilerplate will be removed from the error message, and it will simply start with `jaxlib.xla_extension.XlaRuntimeError: ...`.

 In particular, setting `EQX_ON_ERROR=breakpoint` will open a `jax.debug.breakpoint` where the error arises.
 See the [runtime errors](./errors.md) for more information and for other values of this environment variable.